 For any applicants that fall under example #1, who are not from the US and do not have a SSN, they are not able to submit a screening report through Hemlane.

 In the case of example #2 and #3, the tenant's credit will appear as -1 on the screening report.
-This is not necessary a negative indicator on their ability to pay rent.
+This is not necessarily a negative indicator of their ability to pay rent.
 In most cases, it is better than someone with poor credit, which indicates irresponsibility in paying credit lines.